openshift/machine-config-operator/README.md

 both [the installer](https://github.com/openshift/installer/) as well as Red Hat CoreOS.
-See also [the machine-api-operator](https://github.com/openshift/machine-api-operator) which handles provisioning of new machines - once the machine-api-operator provisions a machine (with a "pristine" base Red hat CoreOS), the MCO will take care of configuring it.
+See also [the machine-api-operator](https://github.com/openshift/machine-api-operator) which handles provisioning of new machines - once the machine-api-operator provisions a machine (with a "pristine" base Red Hat CoreOS), the MCO will take care of configuring it.

 One way to view the MCO is to treat the operating system itself as "just another